-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 5.1.
-A second phase of soil investigations will be undertaken during May, 2011, to provide additional rigour to the current survey results and management approaches.
-Volume 1, Section 5.5 5.2.
-A detailed erosion and sediment control plan (ESCP) will be developed prior to the commencement of construction works.
-Volume 1, Section 5 Soil Management 5.3.
-Effective erosion and sediment control for the Project site will require appropriate activities to be carried out over the life of the Project including: Construction; Operations; and Rehabilitation and Closure.
-Volume 1, Section 5 Soil Management 5.4.
+5.1.
+A detailed Erosion and Sediment Control Plan (ESCP) will be developed prior to the commencement of construction works.

+5.2.
+Effective erosion and sediment control for the Project site will require appropriate activities to be carried out over the life of the Project including:

+- Construction;

+- Operations; and

+- Rehabilitation and Closure.

+5.3.
 Sediment dams will be provided to intercept as much runoff from the overburden placement as practical.

-See Surface water report 5.5.
+5.4.
 Regular erosion monitoring of the rehabilitation areas will be required during the vegetation establishment period, to demonstrate whether the objectives of the rehabilitation strategy are being achieved and whether a sustainable landform has been provided.
-See Rehabilitation Report 5.6.
-In addition to rehabilitated areas, reference sites will be monitored to allow a comparison of the development and success of the rehabilitation against a control.
-Reference sites indicate the condition of surrounding un-mined areas that the mine site must replicate.
-See Rehabilitation Report